riletan/promptz/memory-bank/productContext.md

 - Simple, powerful search functionality
 - Effective filtering by tags, use cases, and popularity
-- Clear categorization of prompts
+- Clear categorization of prompts and project rules

 ### Seamless Creation

-- User-friendly prompt creation interface
+- User-friendly prompt and rule creation interfaces
-- Support for formatting and structuring prompts
+- Support for formatting and structuring content
 - Preview capabilities

 ### Community Engagement

-- Easy sharing of prompts
+- Easy sharing of prompts and rules
 - Ability to star/favorite useful prompts
 - Author attribution and profile visibility
+- Popularity tracking to highlight valuable content

 ### Accessibility